Crowd largely supports Peru pool referendum at special meeting

 One of the naysayers was Roy Jones, who termed the pool an “unnecessary luxury” and said the money would be better used on alleviating homelessness, infrastructure improvements or planting community gardens.

-“We can do better and we must do better,” Jones said, urging the council to “ignore” the outcome.
-His remarks drew scattered but still notable applause.
+“We can do better, and we must do better,” Jones said, urging the council to “ignore” the project.

-Alderman Mike Sapienza warned that restricting hotel-motel tax funds could have “disastrous” consequences for the city economy.
-He said hotel-motel taxes are already ticketed for the city’s walking path, skating rink and dredging of Baker Lake.
+Alderman Mike Sapienza warned that restricting hotel/motel tax funds could have “disastrous” consequences for the city economy.
+He said hotel/motel taxes already are ticketed for the city’s walking path and skating rink as well as the dredging of Baker Lake.

-Alderman Tom Payton said he opposed funding a pool with hotel-motel taxes because those funds are for investing in tourism and providing resources that will attract visitors.
+Alderman Tom Payton said he opposed funding a pool with hotel/motel taxes because those funds are for investing in tourism and providing resources that will attract visitors.
+He further noted the hotel-motel fund “is not just sitting there” and the funds already are allocated for projects including the walkway over Route 251.

 “A municipal pool will not attract visitors into the city,” Payton said.
 He added later, “Voting ‘no’ is in the best interests of the city, in my opinion as finance chair.”

-Construction costs would be high, as well.
-Assuming an interest rate of 5.25%, Tieman projected a $6 million pool paid with 10-year bonds translates to an annual payment of nearly $800,000 or $500,000 a year over 20 years.
+Construction costs would be high as well.
+Assuming an interest rate of 5.25%, Tieman projected a $6 million pool paid with 10-year bonds translates to an annual payment of almost $800,000, or $500,000 a year over 20 years.

-“The idea of using hotel-motel taxes isn’t as simple as it sounds,” Tieman said, noting those funds are committed to other projects.
+“The idea of using hotel/motel taxes isn’t as simple as it sounds,” Tieman said, noting that those funds are committed to other projects.
 “As a taxpayer, I don’t like the idea of tying up those funds for 20 years.”

-“Let the referendum play out,” Kolowski said, drawing applause.
+“Let the referendum play out,” Kolowski said, which drew applause.
 “See what happens.
 Am I voting for it?
 Yes, I am.”

 Have a Question about this article?